yanis26x/QRCODE_GENERATOR/README.md

 ![QR Code](./ScreenShot/QRCODE26x.PNG)

-A simple program to generate a QR code from a custom URL with an optional logo.
+A simple program made in java with **zxing** 2 generate a QR code from a custom URL and logo.
 Quick to set up and easy to use.

 ## Usage